-&lt;sup>12 It is noted that topographical constraints will not be a relevant consideration for all residential and employment (Use Class B) sites.
+It is noted that topographical constraints will not be a relevant consideration for all residential and employment (Use Class B) sites.
 Nevertheless, given the large number of sites which will be subject to the SSM and the undulating land form in parts of the District, the inclusion of this criterion is considered to provide additional information which can assist in understanding the characteristics of each site.
 Also, where appropriate, the Council has sought to align the approach taken in the SSM and TSSM.
 Discussions with the traveller community have indicated that the topography of a site does materially alter the suitability of a site for stationing caravans; undulating sites are considered less suitable by the traveller community due the constraints this poses in situating caravans on the site.
 In light of these considerations, the Council considers it is appropriate to assess sites for their topographical constraints but acknowledges that this criterion should not be given undue weight when deciding which sites proceed to Stage 3.
 Accordingly, sites will not be discounted from consideration in the site selection process solely on the basis of how they score on this criterion.

-Def Criteria Land use applicable Score Ref. (++) (+) 0 (-) () 6.3 Impact on Tree Preservation Order (TPO) trees Housing and Employment (B class uses) • constrained by the presence of protected trees either on or The site has severely limited feasibility for development as a result of the extensive presence of protected trees, either on or adjacent to the site 6.4 Access to site Housing and Employment (B class uses) Suitable access to the site already exists. can be created within landholding There is no means of access to the site and no likely prospect of achieving access.
-6.5 Contamination constraints Housing and Employment (B class uses) No contamination issues identified on site to date. contamination on Potential contamination on site, which is not likely to be able to be mitigated.
+Land use applicable Score Ref.
+Criteria (++) (+) 0 (-) () 6.2b Distance to constraining power lines Housing, Traveller and Employment (B class uses) Power lines do not pose a constraint to the site.
+Power lines may constrain part of the site but there is potential for mitigation.
+Power lines pose a major constraint to development.
+They will be difficult to overcome and affect a large part of the site 6.3 Impact on Tree Preservation Order (TPO) trees Housing, Traveller and Employment (B class uses) The intensity of site development would not be constrained by the presence of protected trees either on or adjacent to the site The intensity of site development would be constrained by the presence of protected trees either on or adjacent to the site The site has severely limited feasibility for development as a result of the extensive presence of protected trees, either on or adjacent to the site

+Land use Score Ref.
+Criteria applicable (++) (+) 0 (-) () 6.4 Access to site Housing, Traveller and Employment (B class uses) Suitable access to the site already exists.
+Access to the site can be created within landholding to adjacent to the highway.
+Potential for access to the site to be created through third party land and agreement in place, or existing access would require upgrade.
+There is no means of access to the site and no likely prospect of achieving access.
+6.5 Contaminatio n constraints Housing, Traveller and Employment (B class uses) No contamination issues identified on site to date.
+Potential contamination on site, which could be mitigated.
+Potential severe contamination on site, where assurances would have to be sought from the developer that remediation would not harm site viability.

-Def Criteria Land use applicable Score
+Criteria Land use applicable Score

 Ref. (++) (+) 0 (-) ()

-6.6 Traffic impact Housing congestion expected at peak times within the vicinity of the site.
+6.6 Traffic impact Housing, Traveller Area around the site expected to be uncongested at peak time, or site below the site size threshold where it would be expected to significantly affect congestion.
+Low level congestion expected at peak times within the vicinity of the site.
 Moderate peak time congestion expected within the vicinity of the site.